beetbox/beets/docs/plugins/chroma.rst

 Then, run ``beet submit``.
 (You can also provide a query to submit a subset of your library.)
 The command will use stored fingerprints if they're available;
 otherwise it will fingerprint each file before submitting it.
+The ``-w``option will store the fingerprints in the library.

 .. _get an API key: http://acoustid.org/api-key